 Among the various possibilities, control theory appear to be a strong candidate as it is designed to deal with determining and supervising the behavior of general dynamical systems, and is well equipped to deal with the many feedbacks presents in ecological communities (Liu & Barabási 2015).
 Research in the field has established a strong link between the structure of complex networks and their controllability, while also demonstrating that it is in principle possible to alter a whole ecological community's composition by modifying the abundances of only a few species (Liu et al. 2011; Cornelius et al. 2013; Ruths & Ruths 2014).
 Applications of control theory to ecological networks can also take into account the extent to which changes in the abundances of one species may ripple trough the community (Cornelius et al. 2013).
-Therefore, they can provide an indication of which species are most relevant from a dynamic perspective, a particularly important feature given that these species underpin informed attempts to both alter or maintain the ecosystem state.
+Therefore, they can provide an indication of which species are most relevant from a dynamic perspective, a particularly important feature given that these species should underpin informed attempts to both alter or maintain the ecosystem state.

 Despite these advances, the link between the structure of complex networks and our ability to manage and conserve them is still ambiguous (Tylianakis et al. 2010).
 To complicate things further, biotic invasions—a major driver of global change—can induce dramatic changes on the patterns of interactions that determine the structure of ecological networks (Baxter et al. 2004; Tylianakis et al. 2008; Ehrenfeld 2010).
 Although understanding how differences in network structure before and after the invasion impact our ability to manage them presents a double challenge, it is a critical first step towards a fully informed recovery.
-Despite the pairing potential, a control-theoretic perspective has not been widely adopted in a invasion context.
+Though there is apparent overlap, a control-theoretic perspective has not been widely adopted in a invasion context.
 This is perhaps because of a lack of appropriate methodological tools that can account for observed variation on the strength of interspecific effects that are characteristic of ecological networks (Liu et al. 2011; Isbell & Loreau 2013).

-Here, we expand previous theory of the control of complex systems to an ecological context.
-We then use a set of ten paired invaded and uninvaded plant-pollinator communities to investigate the link between network structure and our ability to manage them.
+To bridge this gap, we expand previous theory of the control of complex systems to an ecological and invasion context.
+We then use a set of ten pairs of uninvaded and invaded plant-pollinator communities to investigate the link between invasion, network structure and ecological management.
 We ask two specific questions framed in the context of a plant invasion.
-First, we ask whether invaded networks have lower levels of manageability than their uninvaded counterparts; that is, whether they require more species to be managed to achieve the same level of control.
+First, we ask whether invaded networks have lower levels of manageability than their uninvaded counterparts; that is, whether they require a greater proportion of species to be managed to achieve the same level of control.
 Second, we ask whether some species are more important than others at driving the population dynamics of the community and which factors determine this importance.
 We aim to determine which species are most important to manage in order to maximise the persistence of the remainder of the community.
 We focus on these particular applications for a variety of reasons.
 First, biotic invasions are known to produce tractable changes in the structure of ecological networks, and these changes can be particularly pronounced in mutualistic networks between plants and pollinators where biotic invasions have been shown to modify the strength of species interactions and the degree of network nestedness and connectivity (Olesen et al. 2002; Aizen et al. 2008; Bartomeus et al. 2008; Vilà et al. 2009; Traveset et al. 2013).
 Second, plant-pollinator networks provide an ideal framework to answer these questions.
 On one hand, community networks that quantify relative levels of interaction are readily available.
-On the other, the bipartite nature of pollination networks makes it possible to simplify assumptions of how these interactions translate into interspecific effects.
+On the other, the bipartite nature of pollination networks makes it easier to deduce how their interactions translate into interspecific effects.

 Theoretical framework